phapdev/phapdev/README.md

 My name is **Phap (he/him)** and if there is one thing that wakes me up in the morning... this is **open source development**!

-- 💜 Favorite language: Python, Javascript,  React Native, ReactJS,
+- 💜 Favorite language: Rust, Javascript.
 - 🏃‍♂️ Favorite hobby: Running!

 ## Projects 🐧